 Undergraduate Programs Instructor Handbook

-I look forward to working with you.
+I look forward to working with you and I hope that you have an enjoyable and rewarding experience teaching with us.
 Please feel free to contact one of the Undergraduate Programs staff members or me if any questions arise.

 There has been a huge increase in academic dishonesty at SFU over the last few years, and we are trying to be more proactive.
 If you have any questions or issues, come and talk to us about options, etc.